Synodontis: Ecology

 Synodontis species are omnivorous generalists, feeding on a wide spectrum of different foods and are largely unspecialized.
 Insects, crustaceans, mollusks, annelids, seeds, and algae have been found in the stomachs of different species of Synodontis.
 They are bottom-feeders and may be detritivores, some species may also be able to adapt to filter feeding.
 This allows them to cope with seasonal and habitat changes and gives them a better ability to colonize different habitats.
 Different Synodontis species have somewhat different growth rates but most of them are fairly similar.
 Females of a species are generally larger than the males.
 There is a great increase in growth the first year in both male and female and then the growth slows down as they become older.
 The form and structure of these fish are very different compared to other fish.
 The size and shape of the mouth are distinct because of its ventral mouth and these fish usually are triangular or cylindrical when looking at it from the side.
 Not much is known about the reproduction in these fish.
 It has been determined that July to October is when they spawn and that they swim in pairs during this spawning time.
 Species of Synodontis have been noted to reproduce with the flooding period of the rainy season.

 Relationship to humans

 Many Synodontis species are prized ornamental fish in the fishkeeping hobby.
-While some of the Synodontis species are prized because of their color or behavior, other species are wanted for food.
+While species of Synodontis are prized for their color or behavior, others are wanted for food.
 Some of the bigger species in the genus are important food sources for the people in Africa.